Videos for Grief

 - Stage 3 – Bargaining

 How a person deals with grief has a lot to do with their belief, background, religious beliefs, and personality type.

 It is important to note that we do not only grieve when someone close to us has died.
 The reasons we grieve can include the end of a relationship, losing a particular item, divorce, illness, and even our favorite TV series being canceled.

 In general, there are 3 forms of grieving:

 While in almost all cases, grief is not fatal, there have been cases of what is known as Broken Heart Syndrome, where an individual has actually died.
 Broken Heart Syndrome is believed to be caused by the body being pumped full of certain hormones after experiencing a shocking or extreme situation.
 These hormones cause part of the heart to swell and stop pumping blood while the rest of the heart operates as normal.
 This then leads to an uneven blood flow and causes cardiac arrest.
-The symptoms of Broken Heart Syndrome are almost identical to a heart attack, with the only real difference between the two being the cause since heart attacks are caused by blocked arteries.
+Broken Heart Syndrome symptoms are almost identical to a heart attack, with the only real difference between the two is the cause since blocked arteries cause heart attacks.

 Grief is a complicated emotional process.
 There are usually several warning signs that someone is dealing with grief.
 Warning signs include:

 - A focus on what was lost

 - Inability to experience or exhibit any form of joy

 - Feeling as if there is no hope